 After suffering severe injuries in a car crash, you may be entitled to financial compensation.
 However, you may be unsure of where to get started with your case, who is responsible, and how much your damages are actually worth.
 For these reasons and more, it is generally not recommended that you represent yourself when pursuing a car accident insurance or civil claim.

 You are well within your rights to represent yourself.
-Be aware that going into your lawsuit without an experienced motor vehicle accident attorney could have a negative impact on the amount of compensation you can recover in your claim.
+Be aware that going into your lawsuit without an experienced Oklahoma car accident attorney could have a negative impact on the amount of compensation you can recover in your claim.

 Here’s Why It’s Not a Good Idea to Represent Yourself